open5e/open5e/content/srd/monsters/monsterlist.md

 Smaller than giant sharks and hunter sharks, **reef sharks** inhabit shallow waters and coral reefs, gathering in small packs to hunt.
-A full-­‐‑grown specimen measures 6 to 10 feet long.
+A full-­grown specimen measures 6 to 10 feet long.

 #### Rhinoceros